 Old wooden houses in Paramaribo that are a patchwork of interesting colors and different types of wood

-Day 3: I arranged a trip for us to the Brownsberg Amazon rainforest reserve, which would require a 4wd vehicle to reach.
-Our driver picked us up in the morning, and on the way, we stopped to get our mandatory covid test, which we needed to return to the USA later in the evening.
-The good thing about the covid test was that the test center was in a residential neighborhood with lots of beautiful tiny wooden houses that I really loved.
+Day 3: I had arranged a trip for us to the Brownsberg Amazon Rainforest Reserve, which would require a 4WD vehicle to reach.
+Our driver picked us up in the morning, and we set off on the journey.
+On the way, we made a stop to get our mandatory Covid test, which was required for our return to the USA later that evening.

 Paramaribo Houses